 Fields of Study: Humanities, Social Sciences, Science

 In this immersive program, you will maximize your Chinese language skills, gain new perspectives on your field of study, and develop a deeper understanding of China and the world today.
-Depending on your term of study, you can pursue Chinese language and cultural studies, take select courses taught in Chinese or English, or pursue an internship.

 Unique study opportunities

 - Take a course taught in English on Chinese politics, society, economy, or international relations.

 - Enroll in a series of Asian studies courses taught in English in the humanities, social sciences, economics and management, and the natural sciences.

 Courses and credit